 Not a lot.

-There was a concrete block (which magic-post hovered over): So I thought the job was going to be easier than I thought – I would just reuse that little block and stick in a new post that fitted.
+There was a concrete block (an NZ ‘pile’) which magic-post hovered an inch or so over.
+So, I thought the job was going to be fairly easier – I would just reuse the pile and stick in a new post that fitted.

 Turtles all the way down